marbl/metAMOS/README.md

 This includes summary statistics and taxonomic information based on Krona [1].
 The easiest way to interact with the results is through the web interface.
 The Postprocess/out directory contains the results of the analysis.
-The files output are:
+By default, metAMOS uses the prefix "proba" (Galician for test).
+Thus, files will have the name "proba".*.

 * abundance.krona.html